MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementIntuneBrandingProfile.md

   - `[UserId <String>]`: The unique identifier of user
   - `[UserPfxCertificateId <String>]`: The unique identifier of userPFXCertificate

-LANDINGPAGECUSTOMIZEDIMAGE `<IMicrosoftGraphMimeContent>`: Contains properties for a generic mime content.
+`LANDINGPAGECUSTOMIZEDIMAGE <IMicrosoftGraphMimeContent>`: Contains properties for a generic mime content.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Type <String>]`: Indicates the content mime type.
   - `[Value <Byte[]>]`: The byte array that contains the actual content.

-LIGHTBACKGROUNDLOGO `<IMicrosoftGraphMimeContent>`: Contains properties for a generic mime content.
+`LIGHTBACKGROUNDLOGO <IMicrosoftGraphMimeContent>`: Contains properties for a generic mime content.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Type <String>]`: Indicates the content mime type.
   - `[Value <Byte[]>]`: The byte array that contains the actual content.

-THEMECOLOR `<IMicrosoftGraphRgbColor>`: Color in RGB.
+`THEMECOLOR <IMicrosoftGraphRgbColor>`: Color in RGB.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[B <Int32?>]`: Blue value
   - `[G <Int32?>]`: Green value
   - `[R <Int32?>]`: Red value

-THEMECOLORLOGO `<IMicrosoftGraphMimeContent>`: Contains properties for a generic mime content.
+`THEMECOLORLOGO <IMicrosoftGraphMimeContent>`: Contains properties for a generic mime content.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Type <String>]`: Indicates the content mime type.
   - `[Value <Byte[]>]`: The byte array that contains the actual content.

-## RELATED LINKS

 ## RELATED LINKS